T1LT/PlanetaryDevastation/README.md

 # Planetary Devastation

-## Background
+## Overview

 You start off as a tiny black hole in Outer Space.
-The goal is to get bigger and bigger by consuming other planets.
-You cannot consume objects that have more mass than you do.
-At certain intervals, bosses spawn in and the goal is to get big enough to consume the boss before the boss spawns in.
+Consume other planets to grow bigger.
+Planets and bosses that spawn in are generated based on your radius, which means that growing too big is a disadvantage.
+Once you get big enough, try to maintain a balance growing too big and being too small.
+Bosses spawn in every 45 seconds, keep an eye out for them!
+Try to stay alive as long as you can while fighting bosses.

+## How to Play
+On the landing page, click to start the game.
+Once the game starts, you can move your mouse around to guide the Black Hole.
+You can consume planets that have a radius smaller than or equal to your radius.
+After you get to a certain size, consuming smaller planets reduces your size.
+Use this to maintain your size.
+Your score indicates the number of planets you consumed.
+Click to pause/unpause the game when it is running.
+Click to restart the game if you lose.

 ## Functionality

-In Planetary Devastation, users will be able to:
+In Planetary Devastation, the users will be able to:

 - Make the black hole follow the cursor
 - Feed other planets to the black hole
+- See different kinds of planetary bodies
 - Listen to the soundtrack of the game while playing
-- Look at different kinds of planetary bodies

 ## Layouts